softwaremill/odelay/README.md

 }
 ```

-If your application has already allocated a HashedWheelTimer, you can easily create an odelay Timer with that instead.
+If your application has already allocated a HashedWheelTimer, you can easily create an odelay.Timer with that instead.

 ```scala
 import scala.concurrent.duration._